This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 They are in many ways like miniature versions of Macaws, though they still possess the attractive qualities of larger parrots.
 Not only that.

-Conures come with truly exquisite colouring.
+Conures come with truly exquisite coloring.
 Depending on where they originate from, you can find conures of shades like grey, orange, red, white, etc. all mixed with their basic green.

 Conures live in flocks of 10 to 20 birds, mostly at the treetop level of forests or woodlands.